FarrellDay/miceRanger/README.md

 <img src="benchmarks/graphics/accuracyImputeVsMICE.png" width="800px" />

-In the chart above, 50 datasets were created, and then used to impute 9 new datasets with different levels of missingness.
+In the chart above, a dataset with 15 variables (a-j numeric, k-p categorical) and 51200 rows was imputed using `miceRanger`.
+A different dataset with the same dimensions, but different data, was then imputed using the models created with `miceRanger`.
 See the [`benchmarks/`](https://github.com/FarrellDay/miceRanger/tree/master/benchmarks) folder for scripts and more information on this chart.
 See `?impute` for more details on the function.